-- 6. CONSIDERING that the existence and acts of the LRA, as well as their impact on Uganda's armed forces and civilian communities, have been reported by the Government of Uganda and its agencies and by several independent sources, including the United Nations, foreign governmental agencies, non-governmental organisations and world media; - CONSIDERING the allegations that the LRA was founded and is led by Joseph Kony, the Chairman and Commander-in-Chief, and that the LRA is organised in a military-type hierarchy and operates as an army; - 8.
-CONSIDERING the allegations that LRA forces are divided into four brigades named Stockree, Sinia, Trinkle and Gilva, and that since July 2002 the LRA's hierarchy of posts under Joseph Kony's overall leadership has included Vincent Otti, the Vice-Chairman and Second-in-Command; the Army Commander; three senior posts of Deputy Army Commander, Brigade No.: ICC-02/04 8 July 2005
+- 6. CONSIDERING that the existence and acts of the LRA, as well as their impact on Uganda's armed forces and civilian communities, have been reported by the Government of Uganda and its agencies and by several independent sources, including the United Nations, foreign governmental agencies, non-governmental organisations and world media; - 7.
+CONSIDERING the allegations that the LRA was founded and is led by Joseph Kony, the Chairman and Commander-in-Chief, and that the LRA is organised in a military-type hierarchy and operates as an army; - 8.
+CONSIDERING the allegations that LRA forces are divided into four brigades named Stockree, Sinia, Trinkle and Gilva, and that since July 2002 the LRA's hierarchy of posts under Joseph Kony's overall leadership has included Vincent Otti, the Vice-Chairman and Second-in-Command; the Army Commander; three senior posts of Deputy Army Commander, Brigade

-General and Division Commander; and four Commanders of equal rank, each of whom leads one of the four LRA brigades;
+General and Division Commander; and four Brigade Commanders of equal rank, one of whom is DOMINIC ONGWEN;

-- 9. CONSIDERING the specific allegations that Joseph Kony, Vincent Otti and other senior LRA commanders, including OKOT ODHIAMBO, are the key members of "Control Altar", the section representing the core LRA leadership responsible for devising and implementing LRA strategy, including standing orders to attack and brutalise civilian populations; that, during the period most relevant to the Prosecutor's application, OKOT ODHIAMBO served successively as Brigade Commander of Trinkle and Stockree Brigades and as Deputy Army Commander; that OKOT ODHIAMBO is described by former LRA commanders and members as a "ruthless killer", as "the one who killed the most", and as "a 'bitter' man who will kill anyone"; - 10.
-HAVING EXAMINED the Prosecutor's submission that, in his capacity as Brigade Commander of Stockree Brigade, together with other persons whose arrests are sought by the Prosecutor, OKOT ODHIAMBO ordered the commission of several crimes within the jurisdiction of the Court in REDACTED 2004; - 11.
-CONSIDERING that sources indicated by the Prosecutor as confirming OKOT ODHIAMBO's role within the LRA's leadership include statements from former LRA commanders, victim or witness accounts, radio broadcast recordings and taped short-wave radio communications with other LRA commanders intercepted by Ugandan investigative authorities;
+- 9. CONSIDERING the specific allegations that Joseph Kony, Vincent Otti and other senior LRA commanders, including DOMINIC ONGWEN, are the key members of "Control Altar", the section representing the core LRA leadership responsible for devising and implementing LRA strategy, including standing orders to attack and brutalise civilian populations; - 10.
+HAVING EXAMINED the Prosecutor's submission that, in his capacity as Brigade Commander of the Sinia Brigade of the LRA, DOMINIC ONGWEN ordered the commission of several crimes within the jurisdiction of the Court during REDACTED 2004; - 11.
+CONSIDERING that sources indicated by the Prosecutor as confirming DOMINIC ONGWEN's role within the LRA's leadership include statements from former LRA commanders, victim or witness accounts, radio broadcast recordings and short-wave radio communications with other LRA commanders intercepted by Ugandan authorities; - 12.
+CONSIDERING the Prosecutor's allegations that, in or around the middle of the year 2002, Joseph Kony ordered LRA forces to begin a campaign of attacks against civilians in the regions of REDACTED and REDACTED; that, in REDACTED 2003, Joseph Kony ordered LRA fighters, known also as rebels, to move into the REDACTED region, attack the UPDF forces and civilian settlements and abduct civilians for the purpose of recruitment to the ranks of the LRA (the "REDACTED campaign"); that, in response to Joseph

-- 12. CONSIDERING the Prosecutor's allegations that, in or around the middle of the year 2002, Joseph Kony ordered LRA forces to begin a campaign of attacks against civilians in the regions of REDACTED and REDACTED; that, in REDACTED 2003, Joseph Kony ordered LRA fighters, known also as rebels, to move into the REDACTED region, attack the UPDF forces and civilian settlements and abduct civilians for the purpose of recruitment to the ranks of the LRA (the "REDACTED campaign"); that, at some time REDACTED 2003, Joseph Kony issued broad orders to target and kill civilian populations, including those living in camps for internally displaced persons ("IDP"); that, during the REDACTED campaign and other LRA operations, there existed standing orders, given by Joseph Kony, to loot and to abduct civilians; that, in response to Joseph Kony's orders, senior LRA commanders and all of the brigade commanders, including OKOT ODHIAMBO, moved into the REDACTED and REDACTED regions to conduct LRA operations while continuing to advance into the REDACTED region; and that OKOT ODHIAMBO's direct involvement with the objectives and strategies of the campaign as a whole is shown by recordings of intercepted radio communications, accounts from former members of the LRA and other victim accounts; - 13.
-NOTING that the Prosecutor's application charges OKOT ODHIAMBO with criminal responsibility for two attacks having occurred in REDACTED 2004 mentioned hereafter forming part of the REDACTED campaign; - 14.
-NOTING that the Prosecutor charges OKOT ODHIAMBO with crimes against humanity and war crimes, as specified in Counts 10 to 19 of his application, in connection with the attacks on the REDACTED IDP Camp and the REDACTED IDP Camp;
+Kony's orders, senior LRA commanders and all of the brigade commanders, including DOMINIC ONGWEN, moved into the REDACTED region to conduct LRA operations; that LRA operations also continued to be conducted in the REDACTED region; that, at some time before or during REDACTED 2003, Joseph Kony issued broad orders to target and kill civilian populations, including those living in camps for internally displaced persons ("IDP"); that, during the REDACTED campaign and other LRA operations, there existed standing orders, given by Joseph Kony, to loot and to abduct civilians; that DOMINIC ONGWEN's direct involvement with the objectives and strategies of the campaign as a whole is shown by recordings of intercepted radio communications, accounts from former members of the LRA and accounts from witnesses and victims;

+- 13. NOTING that the Prosecutor's application charges DOMINIC ONGWEN with criminal responsibility for the attack on the REDACTED IDP Camp mentioned hereafter forming part of the REDACTED campaign and having occurred in REDACTED 2004; - 14.
+NOTING that the Prosecutor charges DOMINIC ONGWEN with crimes against humanity and war crimes, as specified in Counts 27 to 33 of his application, in connection with the attack on the REDACTED IDP Camp;